Sulfinic acid: Examples

 Another commercially important sulfinic acid is hydroxymethyl sulfinic acid, which is usually employed as its sodium salt (HOCH_{2}SO_{2}Na).
 Called Rongalite, this anion is also commercially useful as a reducing agent.

-Sulfinates

-The conjugate base of a sulfinic acid is a sulfinate anion.
 The enzyme cysteine dioxygenase converts cysteine into the corresponding sulfinate.
 One product of this catabolic reaction is the sulfinic acid hypotaurine.

-Sulfinite also describes esters of sulfinic acid.
-Cyclic sulfinite esters are called sultines.
+Cyclic sulfinate esters are called sultines.